 Similarly, the competence and commitment of the follower can also be distinguished in four quadrants:

 As with the leadership styles, the levels of development are also situational.
-For example, a person could be very skilled and motivated in one part of their job but less competent in another.
+For example, a person could be skilled and motivated in one part of their job but less competent in another.